-For breastfeeding moms, menstruation often starts five to six weeks after you swap to bottle-feeding, or if you combine bottle-feeding with breastfeeding.
+For breastfeeding mums or mums that combine bottle-feeding with breastfeeding, menstruation often starts five to six weeks after you swap/start to bottle-feed.
 If you continue breastfeeding though, your period might not restart until you stop nursing altogether because breastfeeding is known to interrupt the ovulation process (and your period, in the process).

 At six weeks, your doctor will check your physical wellbeing and will be able to tell you whether or not it’s okay for you to have sexual intercourse.
 This depends on how well you’re healing, the kind of labour and birth you experienced, and if there were any complications or interventions during birth.

 Maybe you’ve already had sex.
 Maybe you’re dreading it.
 Some moms don’t feel ready to start having sex again after birth, even if their healthcare professional tells them it’s perfectly fine to.
 Others might feel ready at four or five weeks, and have great sex!